Paisandy/TerraWeek/day02/Day02_Solution.md

 **terraform apply -auto-approve:** During development, you can use -auto-approve to apply changes without manual confirmation.
 Be cautious with this in production.

 **terraform destroy:** After testing, run terraform destroy to tear down the resources.
 Always clean up resources when they're no longer needed to avoid unnecessary costs.

+# Conclusion
+You did it!
+You learned how to use HCL Syntax, See the magic how automation work.
+Practice it more.
+Do hands on experience.
+Will see next blog.